Hawwah07/website/README.md

 What is the name of the Software Engineer that created React?
 Also, which company owns React?

   React was created by Jordan Walke, a software engineer at Facebook.
-React is owned by Facebook, but it is an open-source project.
+React is owned by Meta (Formally Facebook), it is an open-source project.

 What are the notable differences between HTML & JSX?
 Give at least 3 of them